 - Recommended Reading

-Cloud Testing is a term which is used to define testing which is done using cloud infrastructure i.e we do not need to install hardware’s or any resources locally and we can use the on-demand cloud infrastructure for our testing.
-In case of performance testing, the use of cloud testing makes it easy to create the environment for test.
+Cloud Testing is a term that is used to define testing which is done using cloud infrastructure i.e we do not need to install hardware or any resources locally and we can use the on-demand cloud infrastructure for our testing.
+In the case of performance testing, the use of cloud testing makes it easy to create an environment for the test.
 Overall it reduces the time and cost by simulating the users across the world.

 Given below are the steps, that we need to follow –

 Once the user is ready with the test cases, the service providers leverage servers start to generate web traffic originating from around the world and hence that would ensure complete and proper testing.
-Server Providers usually maintain good easy to use dashboards which display the results to the user and can be interpreted easily.
+Server Providers usually maintain good easy-to-use dashboards that display the results to the user and can be interpreted easily.